New Orleans Rhythm Kings: History

 While at the Friar's Inn, the group attracted the interest not only of fans but of other musicians.
 The cornetist Bix Beiderbecke, who had been sent to school in Chicago by his parents in the hopes of removing him from jazz influences, regularly attended their shows and was often allowed to perform with the band.

 The group recorded a series of records for Gennett Records in 1922 and 1923.
-On two of these sessions, they were joined by the pianist and composer Jelly Roll Morton.
-(The session with Morton has sometimes been incorrectly called the first mixed-race recording session; there were several earlier examples.)
+On July 17 and 18 1923, they were joined by the pianist and composer Jelly Roll Morton.
+These sessions with Morton have sometimes been incorrectly called the first mixed-race recording session; while they are noteworthy, early examples, there were earlier instances such as the 1919 Gennett and Okeh recording of Creole clarinetists Achille Bauquet in Jimmy Durante's New Orleans Jazz Band.

 After their engagement at the Friar's Inn ended, the New Orleans Rhythm Kings were largely scattered and disorganized.
 They re-formed periodically to make recordings, with significant member turnover (Roppolo and Mares were more or less the leaders and constants of the group), but the group never played all together again.
 They went their separate ways: Paul Mares continued to play music, releasing a record in 1935 and ran the P&M New Orleans Barbeque with his wife in the late 1930s.
-Leon Roppolo was (and always had been) mentally unstable and spent the last years of his life in and out of institutions until his early death in 1943, though he managed to keep playing music as best he could.
+Leon Roppolo was (and always had been) mentally unstable, and he spent the last years of his life in and out of institutions until his early death in 1943, though he managed to keep playing music as best he could.
 Most of the other members of the NORK also kept successful musical careers after the group dissolved.